glpi-project/glpi/apirest.md

   * *App-Token*: authorization string provided by the GLPI API configuration.
 Optional.
 * **Parameters**: (query string)
   * *criteria*: array of criterion objects to filter search.
 Optional.
+    You can optionally precise `meta=true` to pass a searchoption of another itemtype (meta-criteria).
-      Each criterion object must provide:
+    Each criterion object must provide at least:
       * *link*: (optional for 1st element) logical operator in [AND, OR, AND NOT, AND NOT].

+      And you can pass a direct searchoption usage :

       * *field*: id of the searchoption.
+      * *meta*: boolean, is this criterion a meta one ?
+      * *itemtype*: for meta=true criterion, precise the itemtype to use.
       * *searchtype*: type of search in [contains¹, equals², notequals², lessthan, morethan, under, notunder].
       * *value*: the value to search.

+      Or a list of sub-nodes with the key:

+      * *criteria*: nested criteria inside this criteria.

       Ex:

       ```javascript
       ...
       "criteria":
          [
             {
                "field":      1,
                "searchtype": 'contains',
                "value":      ''
             }, {
                "link":       'AND',
                "field":      31,
                "searchtype": 'equals',
                "value":      1
+            }, {
+               "link":       'AND',
+               "meta":       true,
+               "itemtype":   'User',
+               "field":      1,
+               "searchtype": 'equals',
+               "value":      1
+            }, {
+               "link":       'AND',
+               "criteria" : [
+                  {
+                     "field":      34,
+                     "searchtype": 'equals',
+                     "value":      1
+                  }, {
+                     "link":       'OR',
+                     "field":      35,
+                     "searchtype": 'equals',
+                     "value":      1
                   }
                ]
+            }
+         ]
       ...
       ```

   * *metacriteria* (optional): array of meta-criterion objects to filter search.
 Optional.
                                  A meta search is a link with another itemtype (ex: Computer with softwares).
+      **Deprecated: Now criteria support meta flag, you should use it instead direct metacriteria option.**

       Each meta-criterion object must provide:
         * *link*: logical operator in [AND, OR, AND NOT, AND NOT].
 Mandatory.
         * *itemtype*: second itemtype to link.